AckerApple/pdfbox-cli-wrap/README.md

 ## Installation
 This package is a wrapper for making CLI commands to Java.
 A few things are going to be needed.

+> An updated version of NodeJs that supports ecma6 syntax is required.
+I believe version 4.0.0 or greater will do.
+I am in Node 7.0.0, as of this writing, my how time and version numbers can fly.

 ### Install Java
 [Download and Install Java](https://www.java.com/en/download/) and be sure to following command works without error in a command terminal: